 Note that the royalty funds must be deposited directly to a restricted academic departmental account, and not to any individual faculty member's account.
 Approval level for expenditures from this restricted departmental account must include two supervisory levels above the department head.
 Funds may be used for faculty, staff, or student development, or for travel, supplies, or equipment.

-Upon receiving royalties, the faculty author(s) must provide sufficient documentation to their department head, college dean, Vice President for Academic Affairs and Enrollment Management, and to the Vice President for Business Affairs and University Services that either option 1 or option 2 has been followed.
+Upon receiving royalties, the faculty author(s) must provide sufficient documentation to their department head, college dean, Vice President for Academic Affairs and Enrollment Management, and to the Vice President for Business Affairs that either option 1 or option 2 has been followed.
 The documentation must be sufficient to determine that all conflict of interest has been avoided and that McNeese State University is in compliance with the State of Louisiana Code of Ethics.
 Documentation shall include an accounting statement from the McNeese Bookstore, delivered to the faculty author(s) by January 31 annually, indicating the number of new books sold during the previous calendar year.

 Faculty authors receiving royalties must also complete each year the form for Disclosure of Outside Employment.